OUR CADET ROLE

 - Jeraldine Mow

-The first three weeks of the role is full-time for training.
+You need to be able to work in a full-time capacity in your first three weeks in order to complete your training.
 You are paid during training (it is not a ‘trial’).
 After training, your regular part-time schedule applies.

 To be eligible to apply for this position, you must have an appropriate Australian work visa or be an Australian citizen.